guzmonne/dynamodb-graph/README.md

 yarn install dynamodb-graph
 ```

 Then you can import it to your project, and you must initialize it before you can start using it.
 Basically, you musth provide the DynamoDB DocumentClient driver, table name, tenant key, and `maxGSIK` value.
-The table name can also be taken from an environment table called `TABLE_NAME`.
+The table name can also be taken from an environment variable called `TABLE_NAME`.
 I am considering letting other important options be configured the same way.

 ```javascript
 var AWS = require('aws-sdk');